wesleybits/yeti-reactor-demo/README.md

 lines.
 It runs without droping data or deadlocking.

-I'm posting this here mostly to expose the source, but to get it running, you'll need [Yeti](https://github.com/mth/yeti.git) first, then all you need to do is compile `test.yeti`.
-The reactors module will just compile into it automically.
+I'm posting this here mostly to expose the source, but to get it running, you'll need [Yeti](https://github.com/mth/yeti.git) first.
+See build.sh and run.sh for the build sequence and run commands.
+If you're running UNIX, like OSX or Linux, you can run these scripts directly with the Yeti compiler in the same directory.